 Vassiliki Kolocotroni (Vassiliki.Kolocotroni@glasgow.ac.uk) is Senior Lecturer in English Literature at the University of Glasgow.
 She has published widely on modernism, Hellenism, and on transnational and transcultural encounters (incl. journal essays and book chapters on Woolf, Joyce, Conrad, H.D., Freud, Rhys, Benjamin, Brecht, Derrida and Heidegger), as well as on the writing of Muriel Spark.
 Her published work includes The Edinburgh Dictionary of Modernism and Modernism: An Anthology of Sources and Documents (with Olga Taxidou; Edinburgh UP), The Routledge Encyclopedia of Modernism (European literature editor), The Prime of Muriel Spark (Special Issue of Textual Practice with Willy Maley), New Queer Greece (Special Issue of Journal of Greek Media and Culture with Dimitris Papanikolaou), In the Country of the Moon, an anthology of writings by British women travellers to Greece from 1718-1932 (Hestia), and Women Writing Greece (with Efterpi Mitsi, Rodopi).
 She is an international research member in the project “Hotels and the Modern Subject: 1890-1940,” funded by HFRI.

-Chryssa Marinou (email@example.com) holds a BA in English Language and Literature and an MA in Literature, Culture, Ideology from the National and Kapodistrian University of Athens.
+Chryssa Marinou (firstname.lastname@example.org) holds a BA in English Language and Literature and an MA in Literature, Culture, Ideology from the National and Kapodistrian University of Athens.
 Her PhD, awarded with Distinction in June 2020 from the same University, was a comparative reading of Henry James, Dorothy Richardson, and Walter Benjamin.
-She is a postdoctoral researcher in two research projects funded by HFRI.
+She is a postdoctoral researcher in two research projects funded by HFRI (https://hotems.enl.uoa.gr and https://revictoproject.com) and a peer-reviewer for Lost Modernists (https://lostmodernists.com).
 She has published in Synthesis: an Anglophone Journal of Comparative Literary Studies (2013 and 2018), Pilgrimages: a Journal of Dorothy Richardson Studies (2015), and Mnimon: Society for the Study of Modern Hellenism (2016).
 She has contributed to Arcades Material Yellow: Subterranean to Street (Aldgate Press, 2019), ed.
-Sam Dolbear and Hannah Proctor, and Ruins in the Literary and Cultural Imagination (Palgrave Macmillan, 2019), ed.
-E. Mitsi et al. Her research interests include comparative literature, modernity, modernism, literary theory.
+Sam Dolbear and Hannah Proctor, Ruins in the Literary and Cultural Imagination (Palgrave Macmillan, 2019), ed.
+E. Mitsi et al., and The Palgrave Encyclopedia of Urban Literary Studies, ed.
+J. Tambling, (Palgrave Macmillan, 2021).
+Her research interests include comparative literature, modernity, modernism, literary theory, and Μarxism.